Christmas in July - Christmas Ornament Tutorial

 It’s Christmas in July here at MadamSew!
-This is a quick and easy project and a fun way to use up some of your stash of Christmas prints while making lovely gifts for your family and friends.
-These are so fast, they would make wonderful party favors for your quilt club’s Christmas luncheon too!
+This is a quick and easy sewing project and a fun way to use up some of your fabric stash of Christmas prints while making lovely gifts for your family and friends.
+These Christmas ornaments are so fast to make!
+They make wonderful party favors for your quilt club’s Christmas luncheon too!

 Prepare your sewing area with your equipment.
 Sewing machine, with a 1/4-inch quilting foot and a walking foot for quilting, Thread, Needles, Straight Pins (Glass head pins preferred), Thread snips, Rotary Cutter 45mm, 6x24-inch ruler and mat, safety gloves, optional ruler grip, Iron and ironing board, and Wool Pressing Mat.